anishathalye/porcupine/README.md

 # Porcupine [![Build Status](https://github.com/anishathalye/porcupine/workflows/CI/badge.svg)](https://github.com/anishathalye/porcupine/actions?query=workflow%3ACI) [![Go Reference](https://pkg.go.dev/badge/github.com/anishathalye/porcupine)](https://pkg.go.dev/github.com/anishathalye/porcupine)

-Porcupine is a fast linearizability checker for testing the correctness of distributed systems.
+Porcupine is a fast linearizability checker [used](#users) in both academia and industry for testing the correctness of distributed systems.
 It takes a sequential specification as executable Go code, along with a concurrent history, and it determines whether the history is linearizable with respect to the sequential specification.
 Porcupine also implements a visualizer for histories and linearization points.

 <p align="center">
 <a href="https://anishathalye.github.io/porcupine/ex-2.html">